Micro Chips: History

 Their first album, Niños Eléctricos, (Electric Children) with original music by Spanish composer Miguel Rios, was recorded in early 1988 with the advice and help from Ricardo Ochoa (musician and producer).
 They released three singles.
-No quiero (I don't want to), Angello which was composed specially for one of the "Menudo" members and gained popularity on the radio, and Boomerang, a track for a roller coaster ride in Mexico City.
+No quiero (I don't want to), Angello which was composed specially for one of the "Menudo" members (Angelo Garcia) and gained popularity on the radio, and Boomerang, a track for a roller coaster ride in Mexico City.
 This record received a gold award for its high sales.

 In 1989 the band radically changed when Javier, Daniel and Toti Willy decided to return to Torreón, in order to continue their studies.
 They later formed Rock Kids which signed with Polygram Records and released two albums.

-Micro Chips continued and looked for new band members, and found them in Mariana Navarro (Vocals), Jorge Mercado (Keyboards) and Tomás Pérez-Ascencio (Drums and Vocals).
+Microchips continued and looked for new band members, and found them in Mariana Navarro (Vocals), Jorge Mercado (Keyboards) and Tomás Pérez-Ascencio (Drums and Vocals).
 A single was released simply called Batimix (Batmix) while preparing the next album.
 This was during the 1989 Tim Burton's "Batman" craze.

 De Película (Movielike) from 1989 was the group's second album.
 Produced again by Ricardo Ochoa.
 With participation by Aleks Syntek and Jorge "Chiquis" Amaro as composers.
 Engineered and recorded by Juan Switalski.
 Several singles were released, "Grandes Años Del Rock And Roll", a cover of Jive Bunny's "Swing the Mood".
 Perro Lanudo (Fluffy Dog) was also released as a single.
 At the end of the subsequent tour Mariana Navarro left the group.